What Is Job Abandonment?

 The letter needs to state that you will terminate employment five business days following the employee’s receipt of the letter if you do not hear from him or her with a reasonable and acceptable explanation for the absences.

-But, if the employee won't communicate or respond, as is often the case in job abandonment situations, you need to follow your company policies.
+But, if the employee won't communicate or respond, as is often the case in job abandonment situations, you need to follow your company's policy.
 Otherwise, you are setting a precedent for cases in the future.
 Consistently following your published policies is recommended no matter who the employee is and no matter what position they hold.

-- Send each of these items through a method that requires a signature on the receiving end, so you are certain that the employee received the letter.
+- Send each of these items through a method that requires a signature on the receiving end to ensure that the employee received the letter